nightscout/cgm-remote-monitor/README.md

     * `MMCONNECT_SGV_LIMIT` (`24`) - Maximum number of recent sensor glucose values to send to Nightscout on each request.
     * `MMCONNECT_VERBOSE` - Set this to "true" to log CareLink request information to the console.
     * `MMCONNECT_STORE_RAW_DATA` - Set this to "true" to store raw data returned from CareLink as `type: "carelink_raw"` database entries (useful for development).
-  * `pumpiob` (Pump Insulin-on-Board) - Display the pump-reported active bolus insulin uploaded from a MiniMed Connect.
-(The `iob` plugin above calculates IOB based on treatments entered in Care Portal, whereas `pumpiob` reports what the pump says the active insulin is.
-If you enable both, Nightscout will show a separate pill for each, but Pebble will show only `iob`.)
-    * `PUMPIOB_RECENCY` (`10`) - Don't show pump IOB data from more than this many minutes ago
-    * `PUMPIOB_PEBBLE_BATTERY_INDICATOR` (`25`) - Show a `*` indicator next to IOB on the Pebble [like this](http://imgur.com/0oQltnm) when the battery level of the uploader (MiniMed Connect) is lower than this value.
-Set to 0 to disable.

  Also see [Pushover](#pushover) and [IFTTT Maker](#ifttt-maker).